fraba/SSPS4102/assessment/a1-brief.md

 For each index,

 * Identify, list and discuss the variables that made up the index.
-In your discussion, mention the types of the variables you are using (e.g. binary, categorical, continuous) and discuss any transformation you applied to the variables while constructing your indices.

 * Construct two different versions of the indices by

     * averaging your variables (in your code `support_demo_index.avg` and `confidence_govt_index.avg`); and

-    * applying PCA to the same variables and using the same transformation (in your code `support_demo_index.pca` and `confidence_govt_index.pca`)
+    * applying PCA to the same variables and using the same transformation (in your code `support_demo_index.pca` and `confidence_govt_index.pca`).

-3. Visualise your indices and their variation across countries?

 ## Report

-1. Describe  raw  variables  used  for  making  indices  using  appropriate  descriptive  statistics  (min, mean, median, st.deviation, max, number of observations) and graphs
+1. Describe  the raw  variables  used  for  making  your indices  using  appropriate  descriptive  statistics  (min, mean, median, st.deviation, max, number of observations) and graphs

-2. Briefly  describe  the  ideas  behind  the  two  approaches  (averaging  and  PCA)  to  index  construction.
+2. Briefly  discuss  the  ideas  behind  the  two  approaches  (averaging  and  PCA)  to  index  construction.
 What do they have in common?
 How are they different?

+3. Discuss the types of the variables you are using in your indices (e.g. binary, categorical, continuous) and discuss any transformation you applied to the variables while constructing your indices.

-3. Describe variable transformations you applied for constructing your indices via averaging.
-Describe (using plots and words) the distribution of the
+4. Describe (using plots and words) the distribution of the

     3.1 support for democracy and

     3.2 confidence  in  social  institutions  –  for  each  country  separately.

     Do  they  look  the  same  across countries?

-4. Describe  the  quality  of  your  PCA  indices  using  correlations  between  the  index  and  the  original variables and the proportion of total variance explained.
-Use plots and words to describe  the  distribution  of  the

-    4.1 support  for  democracy  and

-    4.2 confidence  in  social  institutions – for each country separately.

-    Do they look the same across countries?

-5. Comment  on  the  similarity/dissimilarity  of  the  data  analysis  results  depending  on  the choice of the index.
-Use the correlation coefficients between PCA and average indices to justify your comment.

 6. Conclude with a general comment on support for democracy and confidence in institutions in these three countries.